Theodore Morde: Explorer

 Morde never did return to Honduras, or reveal the precise location of his find.
 His city has been associated with the legend of la Ciudad Blanca in the Mosquitia region of eastern Honduras.

 Diplomat

 Morde also had ties to the OSS, and received a bronze star medal for actions in Ankara, Turkey 1943 as a Lieutenant, junior grade.
-After World War II, he served as a special adviser to the Egyptian Premier for the US government, and as adviser to the Egyptian Ambassador in Washington, D.C.
+After World War II, he served as a special adviser to the Egyptian Premier for the U.S. government, and as adviser to the Egyptian Ambassador in Washington, D.C.

 Later in life, Morde founded Theodore Morde, Inc. to produce news films, and served as the president of Spot News Productions.

 Personal life

 Morde was married to Gloria E. Gustafson, a model employed by the John Robert Powers Agency.
 The couple had two children—Christine and Theodore.
 Morde had a brother and a sister, and was an avid traveler.

 Death

-On June 26, 1954, Morde was found hanging from the shower stall of his parents' home in Dartmouth, Massachusetts.
+On June 26, 1954, Morde was found hanging in the shower stall of his parents' home in Dartmouth, Massachusetts.
 His death was ruled a suicide by the medical examiner.
 Conspiracy theorists later asserted sinister forces were behind his death.
-Some normally reliable sources written much later report that Morde had been run over by an automobile in London, England "shortly" after his expedition to Honduras.
+Some normally reliable sources written much later report that Morde had been run over by an automobile in London, England, "shortly" after his expedition to Honduras.